wxjiyc/Lenovo-M710q-QNCT-Hackintosh/README.md

 ### BIOS Settings:

-* Update BIOS to M1AKT51A
+* Update BIOS to M1AKT51A, DVMT to 128M
 * Enable:

 * Disable: